 The bar is to the right once you slide into the toasty waters.

 Mimosas are not on the menu, but somehow I scored one anyway.
 I looked sad, thirsty, and tired.

 Coming straight from a red-eye flight with no sleep, this little drink powered me up...for a nap.

 There is always this option at the penis museum…

-I truly believe that alcohol in Iceland like elsewhere is ingrained into a country’s identity and history.
-Alcohol is important.
-Like food and Anthony Bourdain, we understand a culture and place over a meal and drinks.
+I truly believe that alcohol in Iceland — like most other places — is ingrained in a country’s identity and history.
+Alcohol is important to history.
+Like Anthony Bourdain’s relationship with food, we understand a culture and place over a meal and drinks.